- Published on Tuesday, 23 September 2014 15:13

 - Published on Thursday, 17 July 2014 14:25

-(Mozambique, Maputo, July 11, 2014) – the adoption of agroecological farming methods are there to stay among the farmers in Marracuene, south Mozambique.
-The farmers are members of Alfredo Nhamitete’s farming Association, which is part of the National Farmers Union (União Nacional de Camponeses — UNAC).
+(Mozambique, Maputo, July 11, 2014) – the adopted agroecological farming methods are there to stay among the farmers in Marracuene, south Mozambique, says the farmers from Alfredo Nhamitete’s farming Association, which is part of the National Farmers Union (União Nacional de Camponeses — UNAC).
 This resolve resulted from a knowledge exchange visit between the local farmers and the visiting members of Zimbabwe’s Smallholder Organic Farmers Forum (ZIMSOFF) and La Via Campesina, on July 9.

 The 280 association members produce different food crops such as yam, carrot, cabbage, onion, kale, beans, lettuce, eggplant, among others.
 Part of the produce is sold at the local market, and the earnings are equally shared among the members.
 “With that money I can send my children to school, and buy them school supplies”, said a woman farmer, and member of the association.